*EFFECTIVE FOR THE 2023 COMPETITION*

 Multiple picture entries made in the Photo Story/Essay category should have a continuous narrative or theme throughout the images.
 A collection of photos from a funeral, for example, should be entered in General News – a funeral is a planned event, the collection shows the timeline of the event.
 A collection of action photos from an NCAA Tournament game could be entered as a single set in Sports Action.
 A series of photos that follows a team throughout the NCAA Tournament and tells the story of their journey which consists of more than just action or feature photos alone could be placed in the Photo Story/Essay category.

-Any series of related pictures published in more than one month may be entered as a single entry for the month in which they were published.
+Any series of related pictures published in more than one month may be entered as a single entry for the final month in which they were published.

 A picture can only be entered once in the contest.
 If a picture is published at a later date, after it has already been entered in a previous month’s competition, it can not be entered again.